 Unmarried Huli men prepare themselves for adulthood in a unique way.
 They enter a school for bachelors for a period of between roughly 18 months to 3 years where they receive instruction on the biological and ritual process of masculinization.
 The young males are separated from their mothers and all women for much of this period and when they aren't, they are absolutely forbidden from physical contact with any female.
 Sexual contact in particular would contaminate their stores of male essence.

-The southern highlands are the home of the renowned Huli Wigmen.
+The Hela Province is the home of the renowned Huli Wigmen.
 Special magic and a restricted diet help build a boy into a man and make his hair grow strong and fast.
 Under the guidance of the cult expert, the boy's hair is picked out and periodically splashed with ritual water until it is long enough to be shaped by a circular band of bamboo into what looks like a mushroom of hair.
 Eventually this band is replaced by an oblong one creating an effect something like a toreador's hat.
 Throughout this period the boy sleeps on a headrest that prevents his hair from being squashed.
 After roughly 18 months the entire coif is clipped off close to the scalp and reformed to create the basis of the renowned Huli ceremonial wig.
 Iridescent blue Superb bird of paradise breastplates and parrot feathers are then added and in some locations the wig is also encased in red ochre.

 Great trenches, up to five metres deep, criss-cross the floor of the Tari Basin.
 These huge inter-connected channels, dug by hand with simple digging sticks, define family boundaries, control their pigs and guard against enemy intrusions.
 The Huli, clearly do not live in peace.